Mastering the Best Apple Pie

 Tart Pie Apple Options

-- Granny Smith (very tart, citrusy)
+- Granny Smith (very tart and citrus-y)

 - Honeycrisp (some sweetness to balance)